What is residential care?

 How much does residential care cost?

-Research by LaingBuisson for its Care of Older People UK market report (May 2018) indicates that the average weekly cost of care in a residential care home in the UK in the financial year 2017–18 was £622; or just over £32,300 per year.
+Research by LaingBuisson for its Care of Older People UK market report (December 2019) indicates that the average weekly cost of care in a residential care home in the UK in the financial year 2018-19 was £651; or £33,852 per year.

 For more detailed information about the cost of care in any part of England, use our cost of care and eligibility checker.

-If you live in Scotland or Northern Ireland, find out more about the cost of care homes in your area in our article about care home fees.
+If you live in Scotland, Wales or Northern Ireland, find out more about the cost of care homes in your area in our article about care home fees.

 Residential care homes close to you